National Resource Reference Guide

 Providing Outreach.
 The FSEs and the public must be educated about why and how to prevent FOG from entering the sewer conveyance system.
 Activities may include arranging stakeholder meetings, providing best management practice (BMP) information, and providing educational materials.

 The fact sheet, Fats, Oils, and Grease Yellow vs Brown Grease can be used to educate FSEs about management tips and the value of both types of grease.

 Inspecting Food Service Establishments.
 Inspection methods must be developed to ensure compliance with regulatory requirements and to establish proper FOG handling and disposal procedures.

 Being present periodically during a pump-out provides opportunity to view the condition of the interceptor both before and after cleaning.
-See videos of this process as well as guidance checklists.
+See videos of this process below:

 Federal and State Legislative Information

 Most states adopt plumbing codes, which are typically updated every three years, a few years after the codes are updated.
 Western States Alliance provides summaries of the Model Plumbing Codes.
 See the 2015 or the 2018 edition of the Model Plumbing Codes summary.

 There are multiple sources of financing available for wastewater treatment plants, infrastructure, and education of stakeholders.
 The USDA Water and Environmental Programs have many special programs including grants, technical assistance, and loans.

 The EPA provides a clearinghouse of funding and technical resources of interest from many sources, including individual state sources.
 The EPA Clearinghouse for Environmental Finance allows a user to choose Water, Land, or Air finance.
 There is a map, so you can see what is available in your state.
 There are “quick searches” so you can look for state revolving funds, case studies, small systems, wastewater treatment technologies, stormwater, webinars, environmental justice, or community revitalization.